dleto614/Ussuri/README.md

 ### SSH Honeypot:

 This is a pretty simple go program and it takes config file in YAML format.
-I've included an example, but I couldn't figure out how to change the banner using the library.
+I've included an example, but I couldn't figure out how to change the banner using the library so I ended up using the config file idea so any SSH version/banner could be used to help blend in more.
 The example from `openssh.yaml`:

 ```yaml